-When Airbnb came in the hospitality industry a few years back.
-Few players realized how disruptive it was until it was too late for stopping its growth.
-Today Airbnb is one of the wildest tech success of the last decade, based on a simple business model, which relies on the trust between guests and hosts.
-Also, over the year as quality pictures have become an essential aspect for Airbnb growth, the company started to work regularly with freelance that would take photos of hosts’ accommodations for free so that the listing could be more appealing for guests.
+Also, over the year as quality pictures have become an essential aspect of Airbnb’s growth, the company started to work regularly with a freelance that would take photos of hosts’ accommodations for free so that the listing could be more appealing to guests.

 More business models?